Lappihuan/mittens/.github/ISSUE_TEMPLATE/bug_report_kubetap.md

 ---
 name: Bug Report
-about: Create a bug report for kubetap
+about: Create a bug report for mittens
 title: ''
-labels: 'bug/kubetap'
+labels: 'bug/mittens'
 assignees: ''

 ---